nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 #### Viewing a Group
 > For details on the usage of `group /view` command, please refer to our [User Guide](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#viewing-a-group-group-view).

+**Test Cases:**

+Test Scenario 1: There is a group that can be viewed. <br>
+1. Test Command: `group /view /gid 1` <br>
+   Expected: A message is printed displaying the full details of the group.

+Test Scenario 2: There are currently groups stored. <br>
+1. Test Command: `group /view /gid 1` <br>
+   Expected: An error message is printed indicating that there are currently no groups stored.

+Test Scenario 3: The group specified does not exist. <br>
+1. Test Command: `group /view /gid 2` <br>
+   Expected: An error message is printed indicating that the group specified was not found.

 <hr>

 #### Listing all Groups